joelmeyerson/autopick-bc/README.md

 2. Follow the standard image processing pipeline: import movies or images, run motion correction if needed, run CTF estimation, run autopick, extract particles, run 2D classification and averaging.

-3. Select good and bad classes in the Relion GUI and save them in different 'particles.star' files.
-For example, 'particles_good.star' and 'particles_bad.star'.
+3. Select good and bad classes in the Relion GUI and save them in different `particles.star` files.
+For example, `particles_good.star` and `particles_bad.star`.

 4. Generate training/validation and testing datasets from the good and bad particle star files.
-The outputs are 'train' and 'test' directories containing particle images.
-This step uses 'gen_data.py'.
+The outputs are `train` and `test` directories containing particle images.
+This step uses `gen_data.py`.

-5. Train and test a classification model to predict whether a particle is 'good' or 'bad'.
-The output is 'model.h5'.
-This step uses 'gen_model.py'.
+5. Train and test a classification model to predict whether a particle is `good` or `bad`.
+The output is `model.h5`.
+This step uses `gen_model.py`.

 6. For each image in the dataset use a sliding window to tile the image into samples.
-The output is one 'grid.star' for each image in the dataset.
+The output is one `grid.star` for each image in the dataset.
 Each star files contains the same XY coordinates which are arranged in grid pattern produced by the sliding window.
-This step uses 'gen_grid.py'.
+This step uses `gen_grid.py`.

-7. Segment each image in the dataset with coordinates specificied in the 'grid.star' files.
+7. Segment each image in the dataset with coordinates specificied in the `grid.star` files.
 The output is one "stack" of image segments for each input image and a single "particles.star" file that indexes the image stacks.
-This step uses Relion to read the 'grid.star' files and extract CTF corrected segments.
+This step uses Relion to read the `grid.star` files and extract CTF corrected segments.

 8. Each segment listed in the "particles.star" file is provided to the classifier model predict whether it contains a particle or not.
 Segments are classified in batches.
 The outputs are "particles_true.star" and "particles_false.star".
-This step uses the 'gen_picks.py' module.
+This step uses the `gen_picks.py` module.

-9. The results can be visualized using 'show_picks.py' which generates an overlay of XY coordinates for the "true" or "false" classes on the cryo-EM image.
+9. The results can be visualized using `show_picks.py` which generates an overlay of XY coordinates for the "true" or "false" classes on the cryo-EM image.

 10. The "particles_true.star" file can be directly used for structure determination with Relion or CryoSparc.

 ### Running with Docker

-The parent image is the 'tensorflow:latest-gpu' image.
+The parent image is the `tensorflow:latest-gpu` image.
 The Dockerfile specifies the additional Conda packages needed for Autopick-BC, and sets up a Conda env.

-'git clone https://github.com/joelmeyerson/autopick-bc.git' # clone the repository
+`git clone https://github.com/joelmeyerson/autopick-bc.git` # clone the repository

-'cd autopick-bc/docker' # directory with Dockerfile
+`cd autopick-bc/docker` # directory with Dockerfile

-'docker build -t apbc .' # builds container called 'apbc'
+`docker build -t apbc .` # builds container called `apbc`

-'cd <relion-project>' # where 'relion-project' is the path to the Relion project directory
+`cd <relion-project>` # where `relion-project` is the path to the Relion project directory

-'docker run --gpus all --rm -ti -v $(pwd):<relion-project> apbc' # launches the 'apbc' container in interactive move
+`docker run --gpus all --rm -ti -v $(pwd):<relion-project> apbc` # launches the `apbc` container in interactive move

-'cd <relion-project>'
+`cd <relion-project>`

-'conda activate apbc' # activate the Autopick-BC conda environment.
+`conda activate apbc` # activate the Autopick-BC conda environment.

 ### Running with local installation

-If running locally it's best to use GPUs and an up-to-date Nvidia driver.
+If running locally it`s best to use GPUs and an up-to-date Nvidia driver.

-'git clone https://github.com/joelmeyerson/autopick-bc.git' # clone the repository
+`git clone https://github.com/joelmeyerson/autopick-bc.git` # clone the repository

-'conda create --name apbc --file requirements.txt' # create conda environment 'apbc' and install packages
+`conda create --name apbc --file requirements.txt` # create conda environment `apbc` and install packages

-'bash -x -e build.sh' # set up conda environment.
+`bash -x -e build.sh` # set up conda environment.

-'conda activate apbc' # activate the Autopick-BC conda environment.
+`conda activate apbc` # activate the Autopick-BC conda environment.

-'cd <relion-project>' # where 'relion-project' is the path to the Relion project directory
+`cd <relion-project>` # where `relion-project` is the path to the Relion project directory

 If installation fails using requirements.txt then it can be done with the included script.

-'bash autopick-bc/conda/create-conda-env.sh' # create conda environment 'apbc' and install packages
+`bash autopick-bc/conda/create-conda-env.sh` # create conda environment `apbc` and install packages

 ### Training and testing with manually labeled Beta-galactosidase data

 The Scheres lab Beta-galactosidase dataset (EMPIAR-10017) was used for development and testing.
 All the images in the dataset were manually labeled with positive labels (particles) and negative labels (ice chunks, carbon, empty areas).
-Labels are stored in the '.box' format and found in the 'autopick-bc/beta-galactosidase' directory.
+Labels are stored in the `.box` format and found in the `autopick-bc/beta-galactosidase` directory.